 ††††† (f) An investigation that results in an unsubstantiated finding of abuse or neglect of a child.

 ††††† Section 5.
 Investigative Findings.
-(1) The cabinet reserves the right, in its sole discretion, to amend, modify, or reverse an investigative finding of child abuse or neglect at any time based upon:
+(1) The cabinet shall reserve the right, in its sole discretion, to amend, modify, or reverse its investigative finding of child abuse or neglect at any time based upon:

 ††††† (a) A review of the cabinetís records; or